- The average cost of car insurance in Arkansas is $2,942 a year or $245 per month, based on our data analysis.

 Car insurance rates by city in Arkansas

-The table below shows the average annual car insurance premiums for Arkansas’s largest cities.
+Find below the average annual car insurance cost for drivers in some of Arkansas’s major cities.

 Select your city below to see the insurance company and its average full coverage rates.